-One that you know that at any moment, you have all of the ingredients you need on hand to make a marinade that will take your dinner from boring to brilliant.
+One that you know you always have all of the ingredients on hand, with a marinade that will take your dinner from boring to brilliant.

-And this honey balsamic chicken recipe is exactly that.
-(And came from a little inspiration from this Balsamic Glaze.)
+This honey balsamic chicken recipe is exactly that.
+(And came from a little inspiration when making this Balsamic Glaze.)

 It’s simple, easy to whip up, and is out-of-this-world delicious!